BabsLabs/koroibos_take_2/README.md

 # Koroibos

 ## About
-Koroibos is an application that returns data on olympic athletes and events from the 2016 olympics.
-This is my take 2... done the way I should have done it in the first place.
+Koroibos is an application that returns statistics on olympic athletes and events based off data collected from the 2016 olympics.
+This applicaiton uses Ruby on Rails to process CSV data and return it as an API.

 ## Setup
 1. Clone repo